My Podcasting Gear, Setup, and Process – Lean Blog Podcast

 I also use anchor.fm as a free (and capable) host for some of my other podcasts, like My Favorite Mistake.
 I generally recommend that service now to post podcasters.

 Also, I have a checklist that I have used and modified over time — although I don't really use the checklist anymore.

 One question I often get is “how many people listen to each episode?”
 Counting visitors to a web page is very easy and straightforward (although just because somebody loads a blog page, it doesn't mean they read it).

 It seems each new episode currently has about 1,000 downloads that happen in the first few days.
-This is probably from people who subscribe via iTunes or other platforms where the podcast is automatically downloaded.

 I have to give Norman Bodek credit because it was his suggestion, in early 2006, to “do a lean radio show” that turned into this podcast.
 He was my very first guest and he remains a very dear friend.

 A photo of my overall setup in 2012: